PaddlePaddle/Parakeet/examples/tacotron2/README.md

 ``python synthesis.py --help``.

 Then you can find the spectrogram files in ``${OUTPUTPATH}``, and then they can be the input of vocoder like [waveflow](../waveflow/README.md#Synthesis) to get audio files.

+## Notebook: End-to-end TTS

+See [synthesize.ipynb](./synthesize.ipynb) for details about end-to-end TTS with tacotron2 and waveflow.